 Ever walk into an owner-built house with pink insulation for walls and no door knobs, even though they moved in 5 years ago?
 That’s temporary-to-permanent.
 You push so hard to earn the APPROVED sticker that all motivation to finish the house evaporates the moment the last moving box hits the floor.
 People can only go so hard for so long.

-It’s okay to use painter’s tape as kitchen-drawer pulls or a tapestry as a door as you recover from the move (speaking from real life) but too many things left unfinished make a home unbearably chaotic.
+It’s okay to use painter’s tape as kitchen-drawer pulls or a tapestry as a door as you recover from the move, but too many things left unfinished make a home unbearably chaotic.
 We were building barnbungalow to escape that kind of chaos.

 With May 31 rapidly approaching, we pulled together a to-do list and attacked it at the unrealistic pace of a reality TV show, in a homebuilding Hail Mary.